lb1wh/trex/README.md

 # T-Rex API Python

+This is a fork of https://github.com/RaminNietzsche/trex.
+The plan is to enable support for Python 3.

 ## Installation

-You can easily install the module with:

 ```bash
 pip install trex-api